 Run HPPSdr.exe from the download location on your computer.

-Once HP Print and Scan Doctor opens, click Start, and then select your printer.
+Once HP Print and Scan Doctor is open, click Start, and then choose your printer.

-If your printer is not in the list, turn it off and on, and then click Retry.
+If your printer is not listed, turn it on and click Retry.

 You can refer this HP document for more assistance:- Click here